as102162597/coding-doodle-service/README.md

 Get Started
 ===========
-Before starting the project, you should first start the MySQL server and create the `coding_doodle` database.

 You can start this project using either of the two methods.

 Enter the following commands in order to start the project using the current console.